 If the Flapper is the Problem

-The flapper is a component of your toilet tank that moves when you flush.
-Basically, it lets the water go through the pipe and reach the bowl.
-However, if the flapper’s not working properly, the toilet will leak, or it will flush twice.
+The flapper is the part of your toilet tank that opens and closes when you flush.
+Basically, it lets the water go through the pipe to refill the bowl.
+If the flapper is damaged then the toilet will either leak or flush twice.

-Like when we tested the tank, you can test your flapper by adding a few drops of water dye or food coloring to your tank.
-If you notice the colored water leaking into the bowl when you haven’t flushed, it means that the flapper is not sitting as it’s supposed to.
+Like when we tested the tank, you can test your flapper by adding a few drops of non-permanent water dye to your tank and perform a water color test.
+If you notice the colored water leaking into the bowl when you haven’t flushed, it means that the flapper is not sitting right.
 Remove the lid and check the flapper.
-If the rubber is not soft, you should buy a new one at any hardware store.
-Then, replace the flapper and test the water again to make sure it’s no longer leaking.
+The rubber should be soft and flexible.
+If that isn’t the case with yours then it’s time for a replacement.
+Once the flapper has been replaced, perform a water color test again to make sure it’s not leaking anymore.

 Water Supply Lines

 If you don’t notice water leaking from the toilet itself, you could have a problem with the water lines.
-If either inlet or outlet pipes are damaged, they can cause leaking in your basement.
-You need to make sure that they are properly sealed at all joints and don’t have cracks.
-Also, the pipes must be capable of handling the current water pressure and volume.
-If there is a problem with your pipes, you will need to either fix or replace them, depending on the damage.
-It’s best to call the plumber as soon as possible if you do think your pipes are the problem.
+If either the inlet or outlet pipes are damaged, they can cause leaking in your basement.
+You need to make sure that they are properly sealed at all joints and don’t have any cracks.